openframeworks/OFXcodeMenu/README.md

 OFPlugin
 ========

-OpenFrameworks plugin for Xcode that adds addons to your project.
+[OpenFrameworks](http://openframeworks.cc) plugin for Xcode that adds addons to your project.
+Compatible with Xcode 5 and 6 on OS X 10.8+.

 Installing
 ==========